Ahm3tJ4f/vite-password-generator/README.md

 # vite-password-generator
-This project is developed for getting started with Vite build tool and get used to React functional components and TypeScript.
+This project is developed for getting started with Vite build tool and get used to React functional components, TypeScript and styled-components.